PathFOSS/PathFOSS/README.md

 # PathFOSS
-I am a self-taught Full Stack Developer with love for UI/UX and Android.
+I am a hobbyist technology enthusiast with love for website design and Android.

-The trifecta of creation, learning, and doing has been my motivation for progressing quickly in educating myself on complex technologies.
-I always dive head first into new languages, frameworks, and seemingly unsolvable problems to perpetually reignite my passion for software development.
-I use all of the programs I created almost daily and I'm proud of how far I've come on my own.
+The trifecta of creation, learning, and doing has been my motivation for progressing quickly in educating myself on hard topics.
+I always dive head first into new seemingly unsolvable problems to perpetually reignite my passion for technology.
+I use all of the programs I created almost daily and I'm proud of how much I've managed to thrive independently.

-I am eager to hear about new job opportunities related to full stack development and excited to help develop meaningful projects.
+I am open to new job opportunities so please do not hesitate to contact me by email.

 ## Technologies
 <div>